Public spaces protection order

-Public spaces protection orders (PSPOs) are orders under the Anti-Social Behaviour, Crime and Policing Act 2014 which ban specific acts in a designated geographical area in England and Wales as set out in the act.
+Public spaces protection orders (PSPOs) are orders under the Anti-social Behaviour, Crime and Policing Act 2014 which ban specific acts in a designated geographical area in England and Wales as set out in the act.
 They replace the earlier designated public place orders, gating orders and dog control orders.

 Application

 PSPOs are intended to prevent specific acts which would not otherwise be criminal offences.
 They have been criticised as restricting freedoms and having a disproportionately severe effect on people below the poverty line.

 As of December 2017, there were 388 active PSPOs in Wales alone.
 Research by The Manifesto Club found a 420% increase in PSPO fines from 2016 to 2018.
 In 2018 there were 9,930 fixed penalty notices issued, 60% of which were from four councils: Peterborough, Bedford, Hillingdon and Waltham Forest.
 These four councils use private contractors to issue the fines.

 Challenging PSPOs

-PSPOs can be challenged within six weeks of the order being issured on the grounds that the local authority does not have the power to issue the order, of that the legislation related to PSPOs has not been followed.
+PSPOs can be challenged within six weeks of the order being issued on the grounds that the local authority does not have the power to issue the order, or that the legislation related to PSPOs has not been followed.
 The challenge must be made by a person who lives in the area or regularly visits it or, alternatively, a challenge can be made by any person charged with this offence.
 PSPOs must be renewed every three years.
 PSPOs have also been challenged through judicial review.

-A PSPO placing restrictions on dog-walking was challenged a PSPO via judicial review issued in Richmond upon Thames resulting in orders related to causing annoyanced and damage to council property being removed.
+A PSPO placing restrictions on dog-walking was challenged via judicial review issued in Richmond upon Thames resulting in orders related to causing annoyance and damage to council property being removed.
 This affirmed the principle that PSPOs are intended to target antisocial rather than annoying behaviours.